rd003/blog/content/posts/IEnumerable-vs-IQueryable.md

 }
 ```

 As we can see, data won't be retrieved until it is used.
-It is called deffered execution.
+It is called deferred execution.

 ### Real world use case of `IQueryable`